 So...
 How Safe Is Helsinki Really?

-However, summer period is the peak season both for tourists and pickpockets, so the eye must be kept on your belongings.
-The only parts of the city that are advised to be kept away from at night are the Central Train Station in Helsinki and the Kaisaniemi Park.
-As in any major city, homeless people, alcoholics and drug junkies can be seen, but they are in certain neighborhoods, so make sure that your hotel is not at that city part.
+As in any major city, homeless people, alcoholics and drug junkies can be seen, but they are in certain neighborhoods, so make sure that your hotel is not in that city part.

-- Visas - A visa to Finland is not obligatory for people staying there maximum 3 months.
-A valid passport is the enough documentation.
-However, for longer staying you will need to have a visa.
+- Visas - A visa to Finland is not obligatory for people staying there for a maximum of 3 months.
+A valid passport is enough documentation.
+However, for longer staying, you will need to have a visa.

 - Currency - The Euro is the official currency of Finland.
 You will need to exchange your currency and the best solution to do that is in banks and currency exchange kiosks at the airport or in the shopping centers.
 Finland is an expensive country and accommodation is not cheap, but you can be sure that it is of a very high standard.

-- Weather - Finland is considered a cold country in relation to some other European countries.
+- Weather - Finland is considered a cold country about some other European countries.
 Even summers are very cool with the average temperature between 15-20°C. In some parts of the country, winter temperature can fall below 40°C. Winters in Helsinki are dark and freezing.
 Due to the weather condition, the best time to visit it is summer.

 - Airports - Helsinki-Vantaa International Airport, which is located in Vantaa, 18 kilometers from the city center, has become crowded since it is the main hub of most journeys to Finland.
 It is one of the busiest airports in the world since about 90% of Finland's air traffic goes via Helsinki Airport.